python/devguide/docquality.rst

 .. highlight:: console

-The Developer's Guide uses the same process as the main Python documentation, except for some small differences.
-The source lives in a `separate repository`_ and bug reports should be submitted to the `the GitHub tracker`_.
+The Developer's Guide (what you're reading now) uses the same process as the main Python documentation, except for some small differences.
+The source lives in a `separate repository`_ and bug reports should be submitted to `its GitHub tracker`_.

 To submit a :doc:`pull request <pullrequest>` you can fork the `devguide repo`_ to your GitHub account and clone it using::